A kayaker in a yellow top and long green boat races past a rock on river-right of a Grade 2 white water river.

 About me

-I am a palaeoclimate scientist at the University of Leicester, UK.
-I research Earth's ancient climates and environments, using sediments and fossils, and their chemistry, to understand the physical nature of past worlds.
+My academic research focuses on understanding Earth-biosphere interactions in deep time, and I have recently expanded to look more at current and near-future biosphere change.
+I use geological data and Earth system models to interrogate Earth's ancient climates and environments, particularly using sediments and fossils, and their chemistry, to understand the physical nature of past worlds.
 My background since my PhD is primarily as a 'data' person, as opposed to a 'modelling' person, but I do mix-and-match between these two spheres and my current role that involves a lot more modelling work, including designing and running climate model experiments.
-My primary research focus is in understanding what happened to Earth's climate and physical environments when early animal-rich ecosystems were first evolving around the transition between the Neoproterozoic and Phanerozoic eons, about 600 to 500 million years ago.

 More recently, I have been taking a longer, broader, view of biosphere and climate change across Earth history.
 I have been developing ideas about how humanity fits within the scope and scale of past changes, and what possible future paths we might tread.
 More on this to come very soon...